-In June 2011, Bri-Chem expanded into the United States with the acquisition of a drilling fluids wholesaler based in Denver, CO.
-Since the completion of the acquisition, Bri-Chem has grown from three warehouse locations to fourteen and is establishing its market presence as a leading full service independent national wholesaler of drilling fluids to service the USA unconventional resource plays.
+Bri-Chem services its USA drilling fluids customers through its 16 warehouse locations strategically placed in the major resource plays in the USA.
+The division is establishing its market presence as a leading full service independent national wholesaler of drilling fluids to service the USA unconventional resource plays.
 The USA does not experience the seasonality of that in the WCSB and therefore maintains a more consistent active rig count.
 Bri-Chem will continue to focus on expanding its product offerings in the regions it currently services as well as expanding into new geographic regions in the USA to meet the increasing demand for drilling fluids from independent drilling fluid engineering companies.

 On December 31, 2012, the Company acquired all of the outstanding common shares of General Supply Company ("General"), an Oklahoma based drilling fluid wholesale distribution business.
 The purchase price of \$2,500,000 USD consisted of the issuance of 95,451 Bri-Chem common shares at a fair market value of \$147,792.
 The common shares have resale restrictions attached to them that expire evenly over three years.
 Cash payment terms were \$2,050,000USD on closing, and a promissory note payable with a fair value of \$250,000USD bearing interest at 4% per annum, repayable in February 2014.
 The acquisition of General and their three key Oklahoma warehouse locations was an extremely complementary addition to our strategy of becoming the dominant independent national supplier of drilling fluids in the United States.
-General's business had no geographic overlap with Bri-Chem and they have built a strong market position with many long term customers.